PapyRGB/Griffith-Group-Project/tests/model_evaluation/results.md

 ## Question 1: What is the process for registration at Griffith College?

 **RAG Answer:**
-To register at Griffith College, you need to follow these steps:
+To register at Griffith College, you should follow these steps:

-1. **Access the Registration Portal**: Go to my.griffith.ie and log in with your Single Sign-On details.
+1. **Access the Registration Portal**: Go to my.griffith.ie and log in using your provided log-in details.
-2. **Follow Instructions**: Complete the registration process by following the instructions provided on the portal.
+2. **Follow the Instructions**: Complete the registration process by following the instructions provided on the portal.
-3. **Complete Registration**: Once fully registered, you will have access to College Resources.
+3. **Complete Registration**: Once fully registered, you will have access to college resources and can pay your fees, check your personal details, and access information relating to your program.

-4. **Contact for Difficulties**: Should you face any issues with a particular module, reach out to your lecturer.
+If you encounter any difficulties with a particular module, your lecturer should be the first person you contact.

-Additionally, the Registration Department at Griffith College ensures that all records relating to your studies are accurate and complete.
+Additionally, if you need to make changes to your registration, such as module changes or updates to your attendance records, you should use the Learner Record Amendment Form (LRAF).
+The Registration Department ensures that Griffith College has full and accurate records relating to your studies.

 **Evaluation (automatic):**
-**Rating:** Partially correct

-**Explanation:**
-The student correctly identifies the registration portal and the general steps for registration based on the provided context from 'Admin Info.doc' and 'Griffith College Student Handbook 2024-25', but it skips over additional details like the necessary actions regarding payments and personal information.
+The student's answer is "Partially correct" because while the student provides a general outline of the registration process, they do not mention key details, such as the need to access my.griffith.ie for verifying program details and to correct, they imply that the portal is explicitly for registration when it mentions other tasks along with registration.

 **Human Evaluation**
 _Keep one of the following:_